QR4.5.9 Testing The Theory

 Figure 4.19.
 A processing model

-Unlike the standard particle model (Figure 4.18), a processing model (Figure 4.19) explains:
+Unlike the standard particle model (Figure 4.18), this model (Figure 4.19) explains:

 3. Anti-matter.
 Processing implies anti-processing, while particles have no natural inverse.